-For all closed EPA Brownfields Grants, indicate if there were funds remaining when the grant closed, the amount of remaining funds, and a brief explanation of why the funds were not expended.
-Note that if the applicant closed out a Revolving Loan Fund cooperative agreement in accordance with the FY23 RLF Policy Memo, EPA will not penalize the applicant for this action.
+For all closed EPA Brownfields Grants, indicate if there were funds remaining, the amount of remaining funds, and a brief explanation for why any remaining funds were not expended within the Period of Performance.
+Note that EPA will not penalize the applicant for closure of a Revolving Loan Fund cooperative agreement per the FY23 RLF Policy Memo.

 – OR –

-Has Not Received an EPA Brownfields Grant but has Received Other Federal or Non-Federal Assistance Agreements
+Has Not Received an EPA Brownfields Grant but has Received Other Federal or Non-Federal Financial Assistance Agreements

-Identify and describe each of your current and/or most recent federally and non-federally funded assistance agreements (no more than three) that are most similar in scope and relevance in terms of structure, community engagement, and/or deliverables to the proposed project.
-Demonstrate how you successfully managed the agreement(s), and successfully performed all phases of work under each agreement by providing the following information.
+Identify and describe each of your current and/or most recent federally and non-federally funded financial assistance agreements (no more than three) that are most similar in scope and relevance in terms of structure, community engagement, and/or deliverables to the proposed project.
+Demonstrate how you successfully managed the agreement(s), and performed all phases of work by providing the following information.

 Purpose and Accomplishments

-Describe the awarding agency/organization, amount of funding awarded, and purpose of the current/most recent assistance agreement(s) you have received.
+Describe the awarding agency/organization, funding amount, and purpose of your current/most recent assistance agreement(s).

-Discuss the project accomplishments (including specific outputs and outcomes and measures of success) achieved under the current/most recent assistance agreement(s).
+Discuss the project accomplishments (including specific outputs, outcomes, and measures of success) achieved under the current/most recent assistance agreement(s).

 Compliance with Grant Requirements

-Describe your compliance with the workplan, schedule, and terms and conditions under the current/most recent assistance agreement(s), and discuss your history of timely and acceptable reporting, as required by the awarding agency/organization.
+Describe your compliance with the workplan, schedule, and terms and conditions under the current/most recent financial assistance agreement(s), including your history of timely and acceptable reporting, as required by the awarding agency/organization.

-Include whether you have made and have reported on, or are making and reporting on, progress towards achieving the expected results of the agreement in a timely manner.
-If not, discuss what corrective measures you took, or are taking, and how the corrective measures were effective, documented, and communicated.
+Include whether you have made and have reported progress towards achieving the expected results of the agreement in a timely manner.
+If not, discuss what corrective measures you took and how the corrective measures were effective, documented, and communicated.

 – OR –

-Never Received Any Type of Federal or Non-Federal Assistance Agreements
+Never Received Any Type of Federal or Non-Federal Financial Assistance Agreements

-Affirm that your organization never received any type of federal or non-federal assistance agreement (grant or cooperative agreement).
-Or, discuss how your organization has recently received an assistance agreement, but has not had an opportunity to demonstrate compliance with the award requirements.
-(Applicants that indicate that they do not have a history of performing assistance agreements will receive a “neutral” 8-point score for this factor.
+Affirm that your organization has never received any type of federal or non-federal financial assistance agreement (grant or cooperative agreement).
+Or, affirm that your organization has recently received a financial assistance agreement, but has not had an opportunity to demonstrate compliance with the award requirements.
+(Applicants that indicate that they do not have a history of performing financial assistance agreements will receive a “neutral” 8-point score for this factor.
 However, failure to indicate anything in response to this sub-criterion may result in zero points.)

+D. Applicants Using Contractors and/or Subrecipients